msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

 # In conclusion

 There are a lot more changes in this release than those included in this post, which you can check out [here](https://github.com/android-password-store/Android-Password-Store/milestone/10).
 We're constantly at work improving APS and all constructive feedback helps us create a better experience for users and ourselves, so please keep it coming (over email, if it's a suggestion.
 Play Store reviews are not good for back-and-forth communication).

+Lastly, Android Password Store development thrives on your donations.
+You can sponsor the project on [Open Collective](https://opencollective.com/Android-Password-Store), or me directly through GitHub Sponsors by clicking [here](https://github.com/sponsors/msfjarvis?o=esc).
+GitHub Sponsors on Tier 2 and above get expedited triage times and priority on issues :)

 See you next month!